CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 This will start the application, which will discover and connect your USB attached camera to Nitrogen as a new device.
 You can now use the [web admin](https://admin.nitrogen.io) to control it and take snapshots as we have seen in the previous guides.

-Once you've tried that out, continue on to the next guide that will show you can use the reactor for [applications that use devices](/guides/apps/timelapse.html).
+Once you've tried that out, continue on to the next guide that will show how you can also use the reactor to write [applications that use devices](/guides/apps/timelapse.html).